vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 **In Wordpress:**

 1) Navigate to the miniOrange OAuth plugin, and select `Add New Application` to get started
-2) Search for Vendasta, if not found, select `Custom OpenID Connect App`
+2) Search for Vendasta in the list of providers.
+If not found, select `Custom OAuth 2.0 App`
 3) Copy your callback url(redirect uri)

 **In Vendor Center:**